samvk/postcard-creator/README.md

 ## Synopsis

-*Greetings, World!* is a proof-of-concept postcard creator.
-It takes image input from the user and converts them to a digital 4 x 6 postcard.
+*Greetings, World!* is a simple-to-use postcard creator.
+It takes any image or screenshot and converts that to a digital 4 x 6 postcard.

-I chose to build the Postcard Creator as it felt like the most fully-rounded of the options.
-It requires a bit of work in front-end, back-end, and design, and creates a finished product one could actually use.
-It also lets me play around with a lot of what HTML5 has to offer.

-#### Developer Notes

-*Greetings, World!* is written in ES6 syntax and compiled & polyfilled with Babel.
-It uses Webpack as its module bundler of choice.

 ## Steps